Heidi Groskreutz: Biography

 Heidi Groskreutz, born September 3, 1981, is a dancer from Cliffside Park, New Jersey, and raised in Newport Beach, California.
 She specializes in Latin and swing dancing, and as of 2006, is a six-time U.S. Open Swing Dance champion.
 She has also the winner of the World Invitation Swing Dance Championship and many other top NASDE events.
-Popularly, she is best known for being a contestant in the second season of the So You Think You Can Dance competition (which was won by her cousin Benji Schwimmer) and placing third.
+Popularly, she is best known for being a contestant in the second season of the So You Think You Can Dance competition (which was won by her cousin Benji Schwimmer) and placing fourth.

 Since six years old, Groskreutz and her cousin Benji, longtime dance partners, have been winning national swing dance titles together.
 They are both Mormons, and when Schwimmer left to serve a mission in Mexico, Groskreutz began competing with a new partner, Dmitry Chaplin.
 After Schwimmer's return from Mexico, all three of them auditioned for the second season of So You Think You Can Dance, and all proceeded to the top 20 contestants.
 At first, Groskreutz was partnered with contestant Ryan Rankine, and then later with Travis Wall.
 She was often cited by the judges as the "most improved" contestant during the course of the show, and as a dancer that can"take anything that is thrown[at her]."
 Nigel Lythgoe stated "Heidi you are the best partner dancer of the girls, just as Benji is for the boys, you're both incredible."